 If you do get hurt in an accident and have a pre-existing condition, be sure your doctor provides you with medical documentation that proves how your injury affected your condition and/or was caused by this particular accident.

-Why Contact a Personal Injury Attorney
+Why Should I Contact a Personal Injury Attorney?

 A claim that involves a pre-existing condition can become complicated very quickly.
 Therefore, it’s a good idea to consult a highly skilled personal injury attorney who can help you collect relevant past and current medical documentation that proves how the accident worsened your pre-existing condition.
 Legal representation can reduce your risk of a claim denial or low offer, ensuring your rights remain protected, despite your pre-existing condition.

-Contact a Fort Lauderdale Personal Injury Lawyer Today
+Speak With a Fort Lauderdale Personal Injury Lawyer Today

 If you’ve incurred injuries in an accident and have a pre-existing condition, contact the David I. Fuchs, Injury & Accident Lawyer, P.A. as soon as possible.
 Attorney Fuchs will protect your rights, and make sure you don’t get taken advantage of by an insurance company.
 Reach out online to schedule a free case consultation.